danwallach/github-classroom-utils/README.md

 amount of time, maybe three months.
 If you see something unusual, capture this output while it's still available.

-### github_project_status

-If you're using a continuous integration system like Travis-CI or GitHub Actions, then you've seen that GitHub has a nice red-X or green-check next to each commit that the student pushes.
-This command will read out those CI status marks from the latest commit from each student and will add up how many are passing and how many still have work yet to do.
-Also, if you've got a student who, for whatever reason, doesn't have a working CI process on their repository, this will flag them as "missing".
-This command runs relatively quickly.
-But if you're willing to wait a bit and you want a nice graph, see below.

 ### github_completion_times

-This takes a few minutes to run, but it reads all the available CI data and produces a plot over time of how many students have passed all the tests and gotten a green checkmark.
+This reads all the available
+CI data for every commit in every repo and produces a plot over time of how many students have passed all the tests and gotten a green checkmark.
 Here's an example from my own students, showing work in progress toward a deadline on 2019-09-01;
 you can see roughly 100 of 170 students have completed the work on the evening of 2019-08-30.

 ![Example completion graph](example_completion.png)

-*(If you don't already have `matplotlib` installed, you'll need to install that to make the graphing work.)*

 The timezone used to render the chart is set from the `default_timezone` setting in `github_config.py`.